 Stephen Danz & Associates are proud to have one of the top government employment attorneys in the state of California on staff.
 Samuel J. Wells partners with Stephen on cases involving government employees and civil rights.
 Having graduated from Stanford University, he went on to attend a graduate from the University of Kansas, School of Law in 1970.
 He has been named a California Super Lawyer by Los Angeles Magazine for 4 years in a row and has represented clients against government employers for decades.

 Contact our Los Angeles office today on our toll free number (877) 789-9707, or use the Contact form on our website to schedule a free consultation with Stephen.
-All of our scheduling is done through our Los Angeles office, but as mentioned previously, Stephen and one of his associates will sit down with you in a location that is convenient for you and your own schedule.
+All of our scheduling is done through our Los Angeles office, but as mentioned previously, Stephen and one of his associates will sit down with you in a location that is convenient for you and works with your schedule.
 We will examine the facts of your case and alert you to any potential roadblocks and outline any potential claims you may have.
 We will also lay out the procedure your case will follow and help you develop a plan to gather necessary evidence and to protect yourself from retaliation while your case is moving forward.
 The clock is ticking, especially if you are a government employee, so contact us today.

 We look forward to defending your rights.